Large-Hadron-Collider901/Reading-Notes/README.md

 # What is Growth Mindset?
-Growth Mindset is the idea that intellegence and talent are not fixed traits, and that with enough practice, effort, and perserverance, a person can <em>truly</em> achieve anything they set their mind to!
+<strong>Growth Mindset</strong> is the idea that intellegence and talent are <em>not</em> fixed traits, and that with enough practice, effort, and perserverance, a person can <em>truly</em> achieve anything they set their mind to!

 ## Maintaining a Growth Mindset